Lachee/discord-rpc-csharp/README.md

 **UWP / .NET MAUI / WIN UI 3**

+For now, the library doesn't work on UWP applications until we find the issue and fix it.

-In order to make this library work with the UWP applications, you need to define `runFullTrust` Capability inside of `Package.appxmanifest`.
-It's done this way because library loads external .exe in order to make library work.
+In order to make this library work with the WIN UI 3 related applications such as .NET MAUI, you need to define `runFullTrust` Capability inside `Package.appxmanifest`.

-Here is the example how to add `runFullTrust` to UWP application:
+Here is an example of how to add `runFullTrust` to your WIN UI 3 application:

 `Package.appxmanifest`: